Julia Pirie

-Julia Pirie (8 July 1918 – 2 September 2008) was a British spy working for MI5 from the 1950s through her retirement in the 1990s.
-She was initially recruited to and primarily involved in spying on the Communist Party of Great Britain.
-In 1978, as that organisation had lost power, she withdrew from it and focused on other roles.
+Elizabeth Mary Julia Pirie (8 July 1918 – 2 September 2008) is best known as a British spy who worked for MI5 from the 1950s through her retirement in the 1990s.
+She was known to her family as Elizabeth, but as Julia by her MI5 colleagues.
+She was initially recruited to spy on the Communist Party of Great Britain.
+The Communist Party's relevance had dwindled significantly by 1978 and she was withdrawn from her role there and assigned to other roles by MI5.